Barbed wire versus native animals

-Many wallabies, gliders and possums are also rescued from barbed wire and all suffer horrific injuries.
+Many kangaroos gliders and possums are also rescued from barbed wire and all suffer horrific injuries.
 When an animal is caught, it will struggle in fear and pain; sadly this only serves to further entangle it in the barbs.
 In many cases the animal is not discovered for some time.
-Barbs will tear flying membranes, rip skin and muscles, break wings on birds and legs on wallabies, leaving horrific wounds, which often become fly blown, and all too often prove fatal.
+Barbs will tear flying membranes, rip skin and muscles, break wings on birds and legs on kangaroos, leaving horrific wounds, which often become fly blown, and all too often prove fatal.

 What can you do to prevent this occurrence?

 If you already have barbed wire fences, the top strand of barbed wire could be replaced with ordinary wire, this would help stop gliders, bats and birds being caught.
 An alternate method to stop flying animals being caught is to use old garden hose slit down its length, then slid over the top strand of the barbed wire.
 Strips of cloth or any shiny material, tied at intervals along the middle strand of fencing wire, is another way to help prevent injury by alerting both flying and running animals that the wire is there.
 The best method of all is simply to get rid of the barbed wire completely.
 If erecting a new fence please consider the alternatives to barbed wire.

 If finding an animal on barbed wire, call WIRES immediately, do not try to free the animal yourself.
 If possible provide shade whilst waiting for a rescuer to arrive.